wp-plugins/netpay-hosted-form-for-woocommerce/readme.txt

 All credit/debit cards are processed and transmitted on NetPay’s Secure Server, ensuring maximum security and reducing the risk of card fraud.

 Merchant does not need to obtain SSL Certificate and PCI DSS Certification.

+Tested with WP3.8.2 and WP3.9 , WooCommerce version 2.0.20 and compatible with version 2.1.7

 = Features =
 Few features of this plugin: